Claim for Extension of Time (EoT) and Associated Cost

 The project manager, who usually involves the quantity surveyor and planning engineer, is responsible for preparing the claim.
 The preparation of claims is very time-consuming and involves a lot of admin work.
 Surprisingly, contractors often try to avoid even minor costs for a little bit of advice, research, or a few templates, even though the claim is often about many thousands of Euros.

-What is the Extension of time?
+What is the claim for extension of time?

 Construction contracts usually provide for an extension of the construction period in the event of a delay for which the contractor is not responsible.
 This is known as the Extension of Time (EOT).